Model checking of hyperproperties for high-level relational models: Model finding with

 \section{Model finding with \hpard{}}

-\hpard{} is the first step of our analysis procedure.
-For hyper model finding problem, it generates a set of SMV models and a HyperLTL formula, lower level formats already consumable by existing HyperLTL model checkers and our own \hsmv{} presented in the next section.
+\hpard{} is our implementation of a hyper model finder, and is the first step of our analysis procedure.
+For a hyper model finding problem\footnote{As a backend solver, model finders typically do not provide a concrete syntax for the definition of problems, which are defined programmatically through an API.}, it generates a set of SMV models and a HyperLTL formula, lower level formats already consumable by existing HyperLTL model checkers and our own \hsmv{} presented in the next section.
 By relying on standard formats, our technique is expected to benefit from further advances in model checking techniques.